A GRC graphic with a green wrench

 What is a GRC tool?

-A GRC tool is a purpose-built application that serves as the foundation for your governance, risk, and compliance program.
+A GRC solution is a purpose-built application that serves as the foundation for your governance, risk, and compliance program.
 It tracks the practices, policies, and tasks required to manage your GRC program, tracks your progress, and provides visibility into your program via one unified platform.
+The right software shortens every stage of a GRC audit, from evidence collection through auditor review to final report.

 Start your search for the ideal GRC solution by identifying your organization’s needs.
 Consider these factors: